 On the other hand, in the country, 21.5% of the MSMEs indicated that during 2016 and 2017 they required specific financing to operate.
 When analyzing the behavior by company size, 20.8% of micro companies required some type of financing, as well as 23.4% of small companies and 27.8% of medium-sized companies.
-Of those, 89.0% indicated that they used their own funds, 4.4% accessed loans, 7.5% personal loans, 10.5% used credit cards, 0.3% with National Trust for Development (FINADE-funds, 0.8% with the development banking system and 7.6% with suppliers (OdD, 2018).
+Of those, 89.0% indicated that they used their own funds, 4.4% accessed loans, 7.5% personal loans, 10.5% used credit cards, 0.3% with National Trust for Development (FINADE)funds, 0.8% with the development banking system and 7.6% with suppliers (OdD, 2018).

-The financing sources of the MSMEs are from both the formal sector or and from unregulated entities.
+The financing sources of the MSMEs are from both the formal sector and from unregulated entities.
 In 2017, 79.4% of the MSMEs indicated that their funds came from the formal sector, while 18.6% from unregulated entities.
 In the case of small companies, 69.3% indicated that financing came from the formal sector and 27.4% from unregulated entities; for medium-sized companies, 78.6% came from the formal sector and 20.6% from unregulated entities (OdD, 2018).

 However, credits for MSMPs and MSMEs do not necessarily take future exposure into account, and due to cumbersome requirements for credit access.
 Indeed, there are very few options to access climate finance for MSMEs.
-On the one hand, in 2021, a credit cooperative announced the Plus Credit, both for micro, small and medium-sized companies (MSMEs) and individuals, aimed at efficient environmental solutions such as solar panels, changing the refrigerator for an efficient one, buying electric bicycles or replacing luminaries with LED lights.
-On the other hand, Fundecooperación para el Desarrollo Sostenible announced that during 2021 to have ¢2,000 million available to finance people who are starting a business or who wish to grow the one they already have.
+On the one hand, in 2021, a credit cooperative announced the Plus Credit, both for MSMEs and individuals, aimed at efficient environmental solutions such as solar panels, changing the refrigerator for an efficient one, buying electric bicycles or replacing luminaries with LED lights.
+On the other hand, Fundecooperación para el Desarrollo Sostenible announced that during 2021 to have &ppeq2,000 million available to finance people who are starting a business or who wish to grow the one they already have.
 However, efforts are still needed to popularize this type of credit and properly boost adaptation to climate change in MSMEs (Cordero Perez, 2021a, 2021b).

 In this context, the vulnerability of women and their need to access climate finance is greater than men.
 Indeed, according to the Better Jobs Index report prepared by the Inter-American Development Bank (IDB), Costa Rica is the second country in Latin America with the largest labor gap between men and women.
 This situation is also the case in the population of the agricultural sector, where women participated in only 13.3% during the fourth quarter of 2017.
-Based on the 2018 National Survey of Household Microenterprises (ENAMEH) prepared by the National Institute of Statistics and Census (INEC), at the national level, 57.6% of women entrepreneurs implement it out of necessity, and 37.5% implement it out of opportunity, situation which is even more accentuated in the rural area, where there is less access to business development services.
-Added to this, due to imposed gender roles and the sexual division of labor, women dedicate less time to the development of their productive and economic activities.
+Based on the 2018 National Survey of Household Microenterprises (ENAMEH) prepared by the National Institute of Statistics and Census (INEC), at the national level, 57.6% of women entrepreneurs implement it out of necessity, and 37.5% implement it out of opportunityAdded to this, due to imposed gender roles and the sexual division of labor, women dedicate less time to the development of their productive and economic activities.